BCDH/exist-algolia-index/README.md

 ## Installation

+The Algolia indexer is dependent on  https://github.com/BCDH/cql-module follow the install instructions in the `README`.

 It's probably a good idea to start with a clean database, which means a completely clean `$EXIST_HOME/webapp/WEB-INF/data` folder.

 * The Index plugin requires at least eXist version 3.0.